tkmmark/compas-RV2/docsource/tutorial.rst

 2.  **Modify force diagram**

-    One of the most powerful features of TNA is the user's ability to control the form by constraining and interacting with the force diagram.
+    One of the most powerful features of TNA is the user's ability to control the form by constraining and interacting with the force iagram.
 The user can fix vertices, constrain edge lengths (which sets bounds on the minimum and maximum horizontal forces in the corresponding memebers), and move vertices to manually manipulate the force distribution in the thrust diagram.

     In the RhinoVAULT 2 drop down menu, select "Modify ForceDiagram" then "Move vertices."